List of educational programming languages explained

 BASIC variants

-BASIC (which stands for Beginner's All-purpose Symbolic Instruction Code) was invented in 1964 to provide computer access to non-science students.
-It became popular on minicomputers during the 1960s and became a standard computing language for microcomputers during the late 1970s and early 1980s.
-The goals of BASIC were focused on the need of learning to program easily:
+BASIC (Beginner's All-purpose Symbolic Instruction Code) was invented in the year 1964, to provide computer access to non-science students.
+It became popular on minicomputers during the 1960's and became a standard computing language for microcomputers during the late 1970's and early 1980's.
+The goals of BASIC were focused on the need of learning to program easily and they are:

-What made BASIC particularly useful for education was the small size of programs that could illustrate a concept in a dozen lines.
-BASIC continues to this day to be frequently self-taught with excellent tutorials and implementations.
+What made BASIC attractive for education was the small size of programs that could illustrate a concept in a dozen lines.
+BASIC continues to be frequently self-taught with tutorials and implementations.

 Java-based